ANIMAL INDUSTRY ACT (EXCERPT)

 Act 466 of 1988

-287.746 Definitions; tether or confinement of farm animal; prohibitions; exceptions; violation of section; injunction; construction of section; effective date of certain provisions.
+287.746 Definitions; tether or confinement of farm animal or egg-laying hen; exceptions; violation of section; injunction; construction of section; good faith defense; effective date.

 (1) As used in this section: